Apirone/woocommerce/readme.txt

 SegWit is the protocol of process by which blocks on a blockchain are made smaller by removing signature data from Bitcoin transactions.
 These transactions have high priority and less network fee.
 You can use as destination address any bitcoin wallet starts by 1, 3 or bc1.

-= How can The Store cancell the order and return bitcoins? =
+= How can The Store cancel the order and return bitcoins? =

 This process is fully manual because you will get all payments to your wallet.
 And only you control your money.
 Contact with the Customer, ask address and finish the deal.